Keir Starmer issues tough warning to Labour after bruising defeat in Boris’s old seat

 Ms McDonagh said: "It's a laudable aim to improve air quality, but the question is whether this is the right way to do it."

-But Mr Khan defended his controversial Ulez expansion, sticking to his guns on the rollout planned for August, which aims to cut emissions and improve air pollution, on Friday.
+But Sadiq Khan defended his controversial Ulez expansion, sticking to his guns on the rollout planned for August, which aims to cut emissions and improve air pollution, on Friday.

 "Of course I am disappointed that this seat, which has never been Labour in my lifetime, didn't go Labour last night," he said.

-Despite Labour’s hopes of overturning a 7,000 majority and helping to deliver a humiliating triple by-election defeat for Rishi Sunak, the Tories' Uxbridge candidate Steve Tuckwell managed to hold on by 495 votes.
+Despite Labour’s hopes of overturning a 7,000 majority and helping to deliver a humiliating triple by-election defeat for Sunak, the Tories' Uxbridge candidate Steve Tuckwell managed to hold on by 495 votes.

-Labour candidate Danny Beales had expressed his reservations about the Ulez policy midway through the campaign, arguing that August was not the right time to expand the daily charge on cars that do not meet emissions standards.
+The Labour candidate Beales had expressed his reservations about the Ulez policy midway through the campaign, arguing that August was not the right time to expand the daily charge on cars that do not meet emissions standards.

-But Mr Tuckwell, who opposed the policy, effectively thanked Mr Khan for handing him victory.
+But Mr Tuckwell, who opposed the policy, effectively thanked Khan for handing him victory.
 "It was his damaging and costly Ulez policy that lost them this election," he said.

 Join our commenting forum